Chubek/chubek/README.md

-I go by Chubak.
+I go by ~~Chubak~~Behrang.
 I am active in systems development, language development, and the UNIX/POSIX space.
 I have a zeal for formalism (read further).

 I'm going back to college this fall although I'm 31.